-Quantum-Dot filter which has been introduced in LED helps to produce a glooming color.
+Quantum-Dot filter, which has been introduced in LED, helps to produce a glooming color.
 However, QLED TVs have a high brightness level compared to LED and OLED TVs.
-Though, they have an optimum level of brightness quality, but they are short in terms of contrast levels and deep blacks that are superb in OLED TVs.
+Though they have an optimum level of brightness quality, they are short in contrast levels and deep blacks that are superb in OLED TVs.

 - Comes up with a brilliant whites

 - It is ultra-bright up to 2,000 units